twpayne/chezmoi/docs/FAQ.md

 ## Where does the name "chezmoi" come from?

-"chezmoi" splits to "chez moi" and pronouced /ʃeɪ mwa/ (shay-moi) meaning "at my house" in French.
+"chezmoi" splits to "chez moi" and pronounced /ʃeɪ mwa/ (shay-moi) meaning "at my house" in French.
 It's seven letters long, which is an appropriate length for a command that is only run occasionally.

 ## What other questions have been asked about chezmoi?